Saint George's Day: Middle East

 Veneration of St. George as a martyr originates in the Levant, spread from Palestine through Lebanon to the rest of the Byzantine Empire – though the martyr is not mentioned in the Syriac Breviarium.
 A titular church built in Lydda during the reign of Constantine the Great (reigned 306–37) was consecrated to "a man of the highest distinction"; the identity of this man with St. George was asserted by the 7th century.
 The church was destroyed by Muslims in 1010, but was later rebuilt and dedicated to Saint George by the Crusaders.
 In 1191 and during the conflict known as the Third Crusade (1189–92), the church was again destroyed by the forces of Saladin, Sultan of the Ayyubid dynasty (reigned 1171–93).
 A new church was erected in 1872 and is still standing.

 Christians in the Middle East continue to celebrate St. George's Day, and the custom has been adopted in Muslim tradition via identification of the saint with the figure of Al-Khidr and an association in folk belief with medicine and healing.

 In Palestinian culture, the feast is held on 5 May.
 The feast is held in the Palestinian town of al-Khader, just south of Bethlehem.

 Historically, the feast attracted even non Christians throughout Palestine to visit the Monastery of Saint George.
 On the morning of 6 May, Palestinian Christians from Beit Jala, Bethlehem, Beit Sahour and other parts of Palestine would march in a procession to the monastery.

 In Mosul, northern Iraq, St. George's Monastery was destroyed in November 2014 by ISIS militants.

 Saint George's Day (Jeries) is celebrated widely in Jordan, especially in a town near Amman called Fuheis.
 In Jordan, many churches are dedicated to St. George.

 St. George's Day is celebrated throughout Iraq and Lebanon, but especially in towns and villages where churches for St. George have been erected.

 Many Christian denominations in Syria celebrate St. George's Day, especially in the Homs Governorate.
 Following this, participants traditionally dine and dance.
-The monastery of Mar Jurjus (St. George) dates back to the 6th century and is a regional centre of Orthodox Christianity.